john-a-dixon/forecasting-food-sales/README.md

 ### Outlet Location & Sales

 The bar graph below shows that location correlates with sales.
-I cannot say location choice causes better sales though I can say that if an outlet chooses a location of **Tier 2** they may likely have better sales.
+It's not that location choise causes better sales though I can say that if an outlet chooses a location of **Tier 2** they _may_ likely have better sales.

 <p align="center">
   <img src="/assets/locationvsales.png" width="60%" height="60%">
 </p>

 ### Outlet Type & Sales

+The bar graph below shows that the type of outlet correlates significantly correlates with sales.

 <p align="center">
   <img src="/assets/typevsales.png" width="60%" height="60%">
 </p>